Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Investigation of Failure Modes

 in log scale, where $\mathcal{L}$ is the objective function of our respective neural network model (i.e., regression model, PINN or PECANN model), $\epsilon_1 \in [-1,1] $ and $\epsilon_2 \in [-1,1] $ are steps in the direction of each random vectors respectively.
 It is worth noting that $\theta^*$ is the state of our trained models.
 Now, let us visualize the loss landscapes of our trained models.

 From Figure~\ref{fig:conv_diff_loss_landscapes}(a), we observe that our baseline regression model produced smooth landscapes and converged to a good local minimum when trained with Adam optimizer.
-However, the loss landscapes are rough and uneven when the model is trained with L-BFGS optimizer as shown in Figure~\ref{fig:conv_diff_loss_landscapes}(d).
-That is because L-BFGS optimizer incorporates the curvature information of the objective function during training.
+Nevertheless, the two-dimensional loss landscapes exhibit a rough and uneven terrain, with a distinct minimum that our model converges to when trained with L-BFGS optimizer, as illustrated in Figure~\ref{fig:conv_diff_loss_landscapes}(d).
+That is because L-BFGS optimizer incorporates the curvature information of the objective function into the training process.
 To this end, we have seen that regardless of the choice of the optimizer, our purely data-driven regression model accurately learned the underlying solution and converged to a good local minimum.
-Contrary to our baseline regression model, our PINN model got stuck in a ravine-like saddle point when trained with Adam optimizer, as seen in Figure~\ref{fig:conv_diff_loss_landscapes}(b).
-Moreover, our PINN model produced highly non-convex loss landscapes when trained with L-BFGS optimizer as seen in Figure~\ref{fig:conv_diff_loss_landscapes}(e).
-Furthermore, our PECANN model produced smooth loss landscapes and converged to a wide basin when trained with Adam optimizer shown in Figure~\ref{fig:conv_diff_loss_landscapes}(c).
-We note that this is misleadingly unintuitive since our PECANN model failed to learn the underlying solution as shown in Figure~\ref{fig:conv_diff_u}(c).
-Hence, one could only conclude that an objective function produces highly complex and non-convex loss landscapes if the visualized section of the loss landscapes is complex and non-convex.
-However, one cannot conclude the convexity of the loss landscapes by just visualizing a section of the loss landscapes.
-Finally, we observe that our PECANN model produces highly non-convex loss landscapes when trained with L-BFGS optimizer as shown in Figure~\ref{fig:conv_diff_loss_landscapes}(f).
-So far we observed and characterized the difficulty of navigating loss landscapes produced by training a neural network model on physics by way of PINNs and PECANNs.
-Unlike our expectation, L-BFGS optimizer was not able to navigate the loss landscapes produced by our physics-based neural network models despite incorporating the curvature information of the objective function in optimizing the parameters of the network.
-Next, we aim to answer why existing physics-based models produced highly complex and non-convex loss landscapes.
+In contrast to the baseline regression model, our PINN model converged to a saddle point with a flat region around it when trained with Adam optimizer, as depicted in Figure~\ref{fig:conv_diff_loss_landscapes}(b).
+Similarly, in Figure~\ref{fig:conv_diff_loss_landscapes}(e), we observe that the low dimensional landscape of our PINN model is non-convex when trained with L-BFGS optimizer.
+Similarly, our PECANN model converged to a flat basin of attraction when trained with Adam optimizer, as shown in Figure~\ref{fig:conv_diff_loss_landscapes}(c).
+Finally, our PECANN model produces highly uneven loss landscapes when trained with L-BFGS optimizer as shown in Figure~\ref{fig:conv_diff_loss_landscapes}(f).
+So far, we have observed and characterized the difficulty of navigating loss landscapes produced by training a neural network model on physics.
+Contrary to our expectations, L-BFGS optimizer failed to effectively traverse the loss landscapes generated by our physics-based neural network models, despite utilizing the curvature information of the objective function during optimization.
+We aim to answer why existing physics-based models produced highly complex and non-convex loss landscapes.